tarwn/lessthandot-hugo/blogs/content/posts/2012-12-21-with-vldbs-it-matters-what.md

 **What is the big deal with VLDB anyway, it is just bigger right?**

 The problem with a VLDB is that you have to change your mindset and you have to change your ways how you do certain things.
-Think of it like driving 20 miles per hours compared to driving 160 miles per hour, when you drive very fast you can&#8217;t get away with doing stupid stuff on the road, you will crash.
+Think of it like driving 20 miles per hours compared to driving 160 miles per hour, when you drive very fast you can't get away with doing stupid stuff on the road, you will crash.
 The same is true when working with big databases.
-You can&#8217;t just delete 100 million rows, you might fill up the log file, you have to do it in batches if you can&#8217;t use a truncate statement.
+You can't just delete 100 million rows, you might fill up the log file, you have to do it in batches if you can't use a truncate statement.

 **Storage**

-While you can get away with having just one drive when dealing with smaller database, this doesn&#8217;t hold true for Very Large Databases.
+While you can get away with having just one drive when dealing with smaller database, this doesn't hold true for Very Large Databases.
 With Very Large Databases, ideally you want separate drives for tempdb, log file and data files.
 You can also put the non clustered indexes on a different spindle, separate from the heaps and clustered indexes.
 Also make sure that you [size your database files][2] correctly to improve performance.

 If you have 64 GB of RAM and your database is 50 GB, it is very likely that the whole database will be in RAM at some point.
 When your database is 2 TB and you have only 512 GB of RAM, you cannot even have a quarter of the DB in RAM.
 This is where you need to have fast hard drives.
 A fast SAN or some Solid State Drives are worth looking into.